Frequently asked questions (FAQs)

 • They will appear in the same file.

-Grading assessments: How are the pre- and post-test questions graded?
+How are the pre- and post-test questions graded?

 • Pre- and post-test questions are automatically marked.

 • The pre- and post-test levels were designed to allow teachers to quickly identify the current levels of student understanding.
 Teachers can then choose an appropriate pathway to give struggling students extra support, extend competent students and consolidate the knowledge of all students.
 All levels are suggestions and intended to complement teachers' in-class assessment programme.
-Pre-test results are graded as follows: 100-70% is above level, 69-40% is on level, 39-0% is below level.

 • Post-test results appear as a % result.